Skip to main content

 4.6.5 Conflict Resolution Meeting

-- Conflict origin: Description of issue and parties involved.
+• Conflict Origin: Description of the issue and involved parties

 4.6.6 Exit Interview

-If the customization via Meeting Type still does not highlight the information exactly as you need,
+If customizing via Meeting Type still doesn’t highlight the information exactly the way you need,

-you can further tailor your summaries using Custom Insights with your own prompts.
+you can tailor your summaries even further using Custom Insights with your own prompts.